 - have lived with or had sex with a person who has hepatitis B

 - have an increased chance of infection due to other factors8,11

 What are the complications of hepatitis B?

 Chronic hepatitis B may lead to complications, including cirrhosis, liver failure, and liver cancer.
 Early diagnosis and treatment can lower your chances of getting complications.

 - cirrhosis, a condition in which scar tissue replaces healthy liver tissue and prevents your liver from working normally.
 Scar tissue replaces healthy liver tissue and partially blocks the flow of blood through the liver.
 In the early stages of cirrhosis, the liver continues to function.
 As cirrhosis gets worse, the liver begins to fail.

 - liver cancer.
-Your doctor may suggest blood tests and an ultrasound or another type of imaging test to check for liver cancer every 6 months.
+Your doctor may suggest blood tests and an ultrasound or another type of imaging test to check for liver cancer.
 Finding cancer at an early stage improves the chance of curing the cancer.